iliasse-e/angular-review/README.md

 # Angular Review

-Reviews all the new features / Api / tools that comes up with the last version of Angular (17 to 19).
+Reviews all important features / Api / tools of the framework.
-It also focuses on important part and tools of the framework.

 Each theme is represented by a branch.